Policy: Project management

 - All construction projects (new, refurbishments or demolitions) involving an alteration to the fabric of a building, buildings, the natural environment or surrounding infrastructure must be submitted to Facilities and Services for progression (see Alterations in or about University buildings procedure).
 All construction projects (new or refurbishments) must be submitted to Facilities and Services for progression.

-- An appropriate governance structure will need to be established for projects determined by the project size (see Project sizing guideline).
+- An appropriate governance structure will need to be established for projects determined by the project size (see Project Tiering Guideline).
 The Project Governance Body will include business user(s) and service provider(s).

 - Projects defined as large will require a Project Steering Committee.

-- Project Governance bodies must conform to regular meeting schedules and maintain documentation compliant with, legislative and regulatory requirements, University policy, and the University’s approved Project Management Methodology.
+- Project Governance bodies must conform to regular meeting schedules and maintain documentation compliant with, legislative and regulatory requirements, and/or University policy.

 - Projects require a Project Brief to be documented following approval of the Business Case.
 The Project Brief should be submitted to the highest governance body established for the project for review and endorsement, prior to seeking approval from the Project Sponsor.